Why Australia is great

 If your philosophy is anything like us here at Reptile Encounters, your thoughts are probably more specific.
 We think about the unique wildlife that calls our vast continent home.
 We think about the reported 378 mammals that roam the land or the 828 bird species that soar overhead.
 We think about the 4000 types of fish that swim our waters and the 300 classes of lizards that climb our trees.
 We think of the 140 types of snakes that slither around and the 2 kinds of crocodiles that stalk the water banks.
 We even think of the 50 types of marine mammals that circle and sleep on our shores.

 But most importantly, Reptile Encounters believes that through education and awareness, we can work together to help conservation efforts to maintain the wonderful uniqueness that is Australia.
+We are proud to be the most popular Mobile Zoo in Melbourne.
 It’s not only home to some of the most inimitable and amazing species, but also gives us one of the most diverse ecosystems in the world.
 However, this also puts us at great risk.
 Unfortunately some of the most interesting animals found here are in serious trouble and listed as “Critically Endangered.”

 Woylie (Bettongia penicillata).
 This cute little guy is sadly listed as critically endangered.